Scalable conditional deep inverse Rosenblatt transports using tensor-trains and gradient-based dimension reduction: Numerical examples

-In Figure~\ref{fig:besov} (bottom) we compare the accuracy and complexity of the DIRT approximation in both the adaptive regime of TT ranks, and for fixed TT ranks, where the previous DIRT layer is used as the initial guess for the TT-Cross method on the next layer.
-The adaptive-rank results are shown as green lines (dashed for $n_\Theta=12$, solid for $n_\Theta=22$) spanning the TT ranks from 1 to 11.
+In Figure~\ref{fig:besov2} we compare the accuracy and complexity of the DIRT approximation using adaptive TT ranks and fixed TT ranks, where the previous DIRT layer is used as the initial guess for the TT-Cross method on the next layer. \retwo{Here we consider two truncated parameter dimensions of $t=\{12, 22\}$ after reordering (i) and use the full data dimension in both cases.} The adaptive-rank results are shown as green lines (dashed for $t=12$, solid for $t=22$) spanning the TT ranks from 1 to 11.
 Fixed-rank results are shown as blue points at the corresponding rank values.
-Moreover, red baselines show the distance between the exact distributions in reduced and full spaces.

-Again, the reduced dimensional joint density admits a more accurate DIRT approximation.
-This comes at a price of a larger distance towards the exact density in the original space, but that is still smaller than the DIRT error.
-The two strategies for the TT rank selection demonstrate comparable results by mutually compensating two aspects: the adaptive strategy allows one to reduce the ranks between the trailing variables, and hence the total number of function evaluations per one TT-Cross iteration, but several iterations carried out to reach the largest ranks inflate the number of evaluations.

-This indicates that for lower-dimensional problems a simple fixed-rank DIRT might be more efficient, involving only an unsophisticated setup of the temperatures.
-For higher-dimensional problems one may prefer a rank-adaptive strategy to reduce the cost contributed by unimportant variables.
+Moreover, red lines show \cancel{the Hellinger distances between the exact densities in reduced and full spaces.} \retwo{the Hellinger distances between the original density and the parameter reduced density, cf. \eqref{eq:api_with_independence_structure}.} With a more aggressive parameter dimension truncation ($t=12$), the reduced dimensional joint density admits a slightly more accurate DIRT approximation compared to that of $t=22$.
+This comes at a price of a larger Hellinger distance towards the original density.
+The two strategies for the TT rank selection demonstrate comparable results by mutually compensating two aspects: the adaptive strategy allows one to reduce the ranks between the trailing variables, and hence the number of function evaluations per one TT-Cross iteration, but several cross iterations are needed by the adaptive-rank strategy, which inflates the total number of evaluations.
+This suggests that for lower-dimensional problems a simple fixed-rank strategy may be more efficient for constructing DIRT.
+For higher-dimensional problems one may prefer a rank-adaptive strategy to reduce the cost contributed by variables at the tails of the ordering.